jay1752/IAC/README.md

 ## Accessing Resources

 ### EC2 Instance
-After applying the Terraform configuration, you can SSH into the EC2 instance:
+After applying the Terraform configuration, you can SSH into the EC2 instance: (Security Group is open for testing this, it can be blocked for production)
 ```bash
 ssh -i dev-key.pem ec2-user@<ec2_public_ip>
 ```